ngernest/cis6700_lc_encodings/questions.md

 - I was wondering if anyone has proposed a definition for what the Church encoding of an arbitrary datastructure is?
 Or is it an “I know it when I see it situation”?

 ## Y-combinator
 - Do you have to use the Y-combinator to define factorial, or can you write it directly?
+    + EN: (not sure if this fully answers the question) Instead of using the Y-combinator, we can also define factorial using the U-combinator -- see appendix in slides.
 - Walk through CBV vs CVN Y-combinators (if time allows)

 ## Substitution